Starbucks Corporation (SBUX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for SBUX is $113.00, which is $11.63 above than the current price.
-The public float for SBUX is 1.15B, and at present, short sellers hold a 0.98% of that float.
-The average trading volume of SBUX on March 10, 2023 was 6.13M shares.
+The public float for SBUX is 1.15B and currently, short sellers hold a 1.03% ratio of that float.
+The average trading volume of SBUX on March 14, 2023 was 6.10M shares.

 SBUX’s Market Performance

-SBUX stock saw a decrease of -2.63% in the past week, with a monthly decline of -6.11% and a quarterly a decrease of -1.74%.
-The volatility ratio for the week is 1.92%, and the volatility levels for the last 30 days are 1.61% for Starbucks Corporation (SBUX).
-The simple moving average for the last 20 days is -4.41% for SBUX stock, with a simple moving average of 9.89% for the last 200 days.
+SBUX’s stock has seen a -5.63% decrease for the week, with a -6.57% drop in the past month and a -4.49% fall in the past quarter.
+The volatility ratio for the week is 2.13%, and the volatility levels for the past 30 days are at 1.72% for Starbucks Corporation The simple moving average for the last 20 days is -5.00% for SBUX stock, with a simple moving average of 8.24% for the last 200 days.

 Analysts’ Opinion of SBUX